bitbinary/nestjsApp/README.md

 The database module connects to Mongo DB using the details provided in the `.env` file

+collection name: **users**

-It expects a user collection with the following structure for user documents
+It expects a collection with the following structure for user documents

 | key              | type   | default    |
 | ---------------- | ------ | ---------- |